-Sky coordinates are provided in right ascension (RA) and declination (DEC) J2000.
+In general, sky coordinates are provided in right ascension (RA) and declination (DEC) at the epoch of the actual observation.
+In future revisions of the archive, we plan to provide coordinates at the epoch J2000.
 The coordinate reference frame is ICRS.
-An exception are the sky coordinates of the target star and the background stars in the CHEOPS Sky Catalogue, i.e. in the data structure EXT_PRE_StarCatalogue.
+The sky coordinates of the target star and the background stars in the CHEOPS Sky Catalogue, i.e. in the data structure EXT_PRE_StarCatalogue.
 These are provided at the epoch of the visit (keyword OBSEPOCH).
 The CHEOPS Sky Catalogue used by the SOC is based on information available via the Gaia DR2.